 The Hybrid Office: Building a Better Future of Work

 The Hybrid Office is Liberation.
 A conscientious fusion that has emerged from this global disruption.
 The office that improves work-lives deeply impacted from the past year, design that understands how humans prefer to work and empowers them to do their best work.
 It is not simply renovating to improve the aesthetic appearance of an existing office space; more than that, it marks an intentional shift to a modular office – one that is agile and inspires innovation.

-Come 9 April 2021, “The Office, Disrupted” by Paperspace Asia invites you to experience the office as a time capsule that has evolved alongside industrialisation, modern life and more recently, disruption.
-Through immersing yourselves in a threefold offering – the exhibition, weekly panel sessions and the launch of the HybridWork Lab, take the chance to appreciate how the hybrid office can merge the two worlds of working from home and working from the office to bring about tangible work-life agreement and fulfillment.
+Come 9 April 2021, “The Office, Disrupted” by Paperspace Asia invites you to experience the office as a time capsule that has evolved alongside industrialization, modern life, and more recently, disruption.
+Through immersing yourselves in a threefold offering – the exhibition, weekly panel sessions, and the launch of the HybridWork Lab, take the chance to appreciate how the hybrid office can merge the two worlds of working from home and working from the office to bring about tangible work-life agreement and fulfillment.